Model-based clustering of multiple networks with a hierarchical algorithm: Numerical Study

-In terms of the ARI, our algorithm attains a value of $0.95$, which is considerably larger than the ARI of $0.065$ obtained with the GSC procedure with the same number of clusters, that is 16.
+In terms of the ARI, our algorithm attains a value of $0.95$, which is considerably larger than the ARI of $0.065$ for the GSC procedure with the same number of clusters, that is 16.
 Varying the number of clusters, the highest ARI for GSC is achieved with 4 clusters and reaches the value $0.72$, which is still far below the ARI of the model-based approach.

-We conclude that our approach gives also very satisfying results when the data contains outliers or noisy observations.
+We conclude that our approach gives very satisfying results when the data contains outliers or noisy observations.
+By the way, this scenario is inspired by the model estimated on the collection of foodwebs analyzed in Section \ref{subsec:foodweb} and thus supports the validity of the results obtained for this application.